 Frequented by locals and visitors alike, the Salt Rock Grill is located right across from the Gulf of Mexico on the Intracoastal Waterway, making it easy to get to by car, boat or trolley.
-Executive Chef Tom Pritchard helped create Salt Rock Grill and brings his extensive kitchen experience – his culinary resume includes fine restaurants from New York to Europe – to all the dishes served at Salt Rock.
-From Medibbean shrimp to Aztec chicken, Chef Tom's creations will have you coming back for more.
+The late local culinary legend Tom Pritchard helped create Salt Rock Grill and brought his extensive kitchen experience to the establishment with a culinary resume including fine restaurants from New York to Europe—many of his dishes are still on the menu.
+Executive Chef Barry Spalding has added his own touch to the menu and excites with delectable dishes like Medibbean shrimp and Aztec chicken.
 You can sit inside, where the open kitchen allows you to see your favorite dish being prepared.
 Or, take in the scenery at the outdoor patio bar overlooking the water.
 The setting is perfect for spending a few hours with friends over fine food.
 Be sure to check out the fine artwork displayed throughout the restaurant; local artists' work is regularly featured.

 Jeremy Duclut, Executive Chef, Cassis American Brasserie, St. Pete